International Credential Evaluation

 A request for an evaluation of international coursework should be made during your first quarter of study at Shoreline.
 Evaluations will generally not be done until you have enrolled at Shoreline and have met with an advisor to determine your academic plans and course of study.

-Please be aware that you should not request an evaluation if you do not plan to complete a Shoreline Community College degree or certificate.
-The evaluation done by our staff is for the purpose of application to a Shoreline degree or certificate only, and will not be of any use to you unless you intend to complete a program of study here.
+You should not request an evaluation if you do not plan to complete a Shoreline Community College degree or certificate.
+The evaluation done by our staff is for the purpose of application to a Shoreline degree or certificate only!

-Coursework in English or ESL is not transferable unless it was completed in a country where English is considered the native language (U.K., Ireland, Australia, New Zealand, Canada).
-The exception is English literature, which is generally transferable.
+- Coursework in English Literature is generally transferable but English or ESL is not transferable unless it was completed in a country where English is considered the native language (U.K., Ireland, Australia, New Zealand, Canada).

-Students intending to complete a professional/technical degree or certificate at Shoreline should be aware that very few (if any) transfer credits will apply toward that degree or certificate.
-[While the credits may be generally transferable and acceptable to the College, they usually will not meet the very specific course requirements of a technical program.]
+- Students intending to complete a professional or technical degree or certificate at Shoreline should be aware that very few (if any) transfer credits will apply toward that degree or certificate.
+While the credits may be generally transferable and acceptable to the College, they usually will not meet the very specific course requirements of a technical program.

 What should I do?

-Finally, once the course-by-course evaluation has been completed, fill out page three of this document and bring it with an official copy of your credentials to Shoreline Community College's Enrollment Services Office.
+Finally, once the course-by-course evaluation has been completed, fill out page three of the Credential Evaluation Requestand bring it with an official copy of your credentials to the Enrollment Services Office (Building 5000, Room 5200).
 The courses included in the evaluation will then be applied toward the degree requirements for your particular course of study.
-Once this process has been completed, a copy will be sent to you.
-If more information is needed during Shoreline's evaluation process, you will be contacted.
-Please allow a minimum of 8 weeks for this final step in transferring your credits to Shoreline Community College.
+Once completed, a copy will be sent to you.

 Foundation for International Services, Inc.